-NOTE 10 - COMMITMENTS AND CONTINGENCIES
+NOTE 11 - COMMITMENTS AND CONTINGENCIES

 Contingencies should be recognized as a liability when a past transaction or event has occurred, a future outflow or other sacrifice of resources is probable, and the related future outflow or sacrifice of resources is measurable.
 General contingent liabilities consist of claims filed against the House which are awaiting adjudication.
 For the purpose of estimating contingent liabilities for the financial statements, the House conducted a review of existing claims for which the likelihood of loss to the House is probable.
-Additionally, management and the House's General Counsel evaluated the materiality of cases determined to have a reasonably possible chance of an adverse outcome.
+Additionally, the House evaluated the materiality of cases determined to have a reasonably possible chance of an adverse outcome.

-The House is not currently involved in any legal matter where the sacrifice of resources are reasonably possible, but the likelihood of an unfavorable outcome or the range of the loss cannot be estimated.
+The House is currently involved in one legal matter where the sacrifice of resources is probable in the amount of \$4.5 million.